RubixML/ML/docs/choosing-an-estimator.md

 | [SVR](regressors/svr.md) | High | | | Handles high dimensional data | Difficult to tune, Not suitable for large datasets |

 ## Clusterers
-Clusterers can be rated by their ability to represent an outer hull surrounding the samples in the cluster.
-Simple centroid-based models such as K Means establish a uniform hypersphere around the clusters.
-More flexible clusterers such as Gaussian Mixture can better conform to the outer shape of the cluster by allowing the surface of the hull to be irregular and *bumpy*.
-The tradeoff for flexibility typically results in more model parameters and with it increased computational complexity.
+Clusterers express flexibility by their ability to represent an outer hull surrounding the samples in a cluster. *Hard* clustering algorithms such as [K Means](clusterers/k-means.md) establish a uniform hypersphere around the clusters.
+This is great for clusters that are linearly separable, however, breaks down when clusters become more interspersed.
+More flexible models such as [DBSCAN](clusterers/dbscan.md) can better conform to the shape of the cluster by allowing the surface of the hull to be irregular and *bumpy*.

 | Clusterer | Flexibility | Proba | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|